Paulo Muwanga: Career

-Muwanga's significance continued after the general elections held on December 10, 1980.
-He assumed the role of the head of the Electoral Commission and declared the Uganda People's Congress, led by Milton Obote, as the winner.
-However, the election results were contested, and the dissatisfaction led to Yoweri Museveni undertaking a guerrilla war in protest named the Museveni Bush War.
+Following the elections held on 10 December 1980, Muwanga installed himself as the head of the Electoral Commission and declared Milton Obote's Uganda People's Congress the winner.
+The election results were contested, leading Yoweri Museveni to undertake a guerilla war in protest.

-Between 1980 and 1985, Muwanga served as Vice President and Minister of Defense under then President Milton Obote.
-He also briefly held the position of Prime Minister of Uganda from August 1 to August 25, 1985, under President Tito Okello before being succeeded by Abraham Waligo.
+Between 1980 and 1985, he served as Vice President of Uganda and minister of defence under Obote.
+He was briefly prime minister of Uganda (1 August – 25 August 1985) under President Tito Okello, before being succeeded by Abraham Waligo.

-In October 1986, Muwanga faced arrest and subsequent detention.
-He was acquitted in 1988 but detained once again from 1989 to 1990.
+He was arrested in October 1986, acquitted in 1988, and detained again 1989–90.
 He died on 1 April 1991, aged 66.